GaryJones/wp-calendar-core/README.md

 Look at existing event plugins, and others which display a calendar of some sort, to see what features they would need to be able to make use of the new code.

+Decide whether a more formal OOP approach should be used e.g. registering data to individual days, instead of grabbing an array of all days with data and passing that through.
+The former could allow multiple types of data being added to the same calendar.

 ### Progress

 The plugin is at a working stage - by default it will add a second calendar to the `get_calendar()` output, so that comparison between the old code and new code output can be made.

 The following tasks are outstanding:

-* Move methods between classes, consider creating a separate table view class.
+* Move methods between classes, consider creating separate table view class(es).
 It's currently a mess.
 * Consider how existing `id` attributes in HTML can be addressed, since multiple instances will cause invalid markup, but removing them might break theme styling.
 * Document code.
 * Add any filters (though most methods are small enough that sub-classes can over-ride them anyway).